 Everything You Need to Know About Microvias in Printed Circuit Design

-This fine-pitch LGA processor needs microvias to reach inner layers.
+This fine-pitch LGA processor may need microvias to reach inner layers.

 Have you ever wondered how designers pack so much functionality into such a small space?
 You can thank HDI design techniques and microvias in printed circuit design.
 These small structures let traces reach inner layers of a PCB with high interconnect density and high layer count.
 These structures have been around for years, but they are becoming more common in a variety of systems that require multiple functions on a single circuit board.
 If you've done a size study and you've determined you'll need 6 mil or smaller traces to fit all your components in your printed circuit board, your design is likely dense enough that microvias are needed to support routing between layers.
 Here's how these structures are formed and what you need to know about PCB microvias.